afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step2.md

 Keptn needs a brand new, uninitialised repo to store and manage configuration.
 We will create it automatically now.

-Please run this helper script to set your details.
+Run this script to set your details.
 If you make a mistake, just click this again to reset things:

 ```
 . ~/set_git_details.sh